 Mobile is by far the biggest source of advertising income, with Verizon burning their amalgamation of services & sites into all their contract phones, they could concievably return AOL & Yahoo! to the top echelon of web properties – mobile web that is.

-The Chinese shares (the incredible value of which has precisely 0 to do with Yahoo!) & Japanese namesake holding with be bundled into a separate company.
+The Chinese shares (the incredible value of which has precisely nothing to do with Yahoo!) & Japanese namesake holding will be bundled into a separate company.

 That’s probably worth a punt on too – Alibaba is pressing ahead with plans to be THE gateway to the world’s largest consumer marketplace.
 You’d really want to make sure that the board of directors is completely unrelated to the legacy Yahoo! board of 1998 – 2008.